hotrodorm/hotrod/hotrod-project/docs/docs-5/torcs/README.md

 # Torcs

-Torcs gathers and consolidates statistical data of queries run by the application, with the aims of detecting slow running queries and of shedding light into their overall impact in the application performance.
-It also helps finding the root causes of the queries' slowness by retrieving their execution plans.

-Torcs is available since HotRod version 4.3.
+Torcs is a powerful tool designed for detecting low query performance within your application.
+It streamlines the process of gathering statistical data related to query execution, enabling developers and database administrators to pinpoint slow-running queries and understand their impact on application performance.
+In short, it enhances the ability to maintain high-performance applications by enabling clearer visibility into database operations.

 Even though it's a part of HotRod, Torcs can be used separatedly without the HotRod ORM, in any Spring or SpringBoot application.

+Key Features of Torcs:

+- **Statistical Data Collection**: Torcs consolidates relevant data about query performance, making it easier to identify trends over time.
+Facilitates data-driven decision-making for performance tuning.
+- **Slow Query Detection**: By flagging queries that exceed acceptable execution times, Torcs helps prioritize optimization efforts.
+- **Execution Plans Retrieval**: It not only detects slow queries but also provides access to their execution plans, allowing for deeper analysis and understanding of inefficiencies.
+Aids in root cause analysis, leading to targeted optimizations.

+Torcs has been available since HotRod version 4.3.

 Torcs is not to be confused with the Torcs CTP module.
 The latter focuses on more comprehensive execution plans for middle tier to high end databases, that can be visualized and analized using Check The Plan (http://checktheplan.com) 's web site.

 ## Example

-The ranking by highest response time starts automatically when Torcs is added to the application and can provide a ranking of queries like:
+When Torcs is integrated into your application, it automatically starts ranking queries by their response time.
+The examples below shows a ranking compiled by Torcs:

 | Rank | Execs | Errors | Avg Time (ms) | Observed Time (ms) | Impact (ms) | Data Source | SQL |
 | :--: | --:| --:| --:| --:| --:| :--: | :-- |